 During the Reporting Period, the Group had implemented the following measures to achieve the business objectives set out in the Prospectus.
-The Group will continue to apply such measures and strategies in 2020 in order to sustain its rapid growth.
+The Group will continue to apply such measures and strategies in 2021 in order to sustain its rapid growth.

-Business Objectives Directors Comments During the Reporting Period, the Group continue improving its internal management mechanism and optimize the asset structure, thus to improve the risk management and internal control.
-The Board considered the risk management and internal control systems is effective and adequate in all material aspects in both design and operations.
-The Group further expanded its finance leasing business and improved its market share as a non-bank financial services provider.
-As at 31 December 2019, the Group had 1,158 finance leasing customers. the Group will continue to expand its market coverage and customer base in SME customers.
-The Group further expanded its factoring business and improved its market share.
-As at 31 December 2019, the Group had 35 factoring customers. the Group will continue to expand its market coverage and customer base in SME customers.
-As a part of the Group's efforts to cultivate and enhance the knowledge and capabilities of its work force, as well as its endeavors to provide high quality professional services, the Group had provided training programs for the management team and its business and risk management managers to enhance their industry knowledge and keep them abreast of updates to the industries.
-The Board considered the training programs are effective and can satisfy its professional qualifications of job.
+Business Objectives Directors Comments During the Reporting Period, the Group con- improving its internal management mechanism optimize the asset structure, thus to improve the management and internal control. and control systems is effective and adequate in all material The Group winnowed a group of high quality custo in order to maintain its market share in finance le business.
+As at 31 December 2020, the Group had finance leasing customers. easing and customer base in SME customers.
+The Group winnowed a group of high quality custo in order to maintain its market share in factor business.
+As at 31 December 2020, the Group has factoring customers. oring and customer base in SME customers.
+As a part of the Group's efforts to cultivate and end the knowledge and capabilities of its work force, a as its endeavors to provide high quality profess services, the Group had provided training progfor the management team and its business and management managers to enhance their ind knowledge and keep them abreast of updates to industries.
+As at 31 December 2020, the Group provided 10 training programs for its employees. and can satisfy its professional qualifications of job. sional grams d risk ustry o the